 Why Do I Want to Become a Gastronomst?

 Gastronomy is one of those terms often tossed around in the culinary field, used to define everything from fine dining experiences to specific studies of the chemical manipulation of food.
-While popular use puts the word almost always in the hands of chefs and cooks, gastronomy actually goes beyond cooking to define the food world as a whole.
+While popular use almost always puts the word in the hands of chefs and cooks, gastronomy goes beyond cooking to define the food world as a whole.

-From the science of human digestion to the study of cultures and the way they interact with food, gastronomy is all about the relationship between humans, food, and the world we live in.
+From the science of human digestion to the study of cultures and how they interact with food, gastronomy is all about the relationship between humans, food, and the world we live in.

 History of Gastronomy